 Pages tagged "eng_ir_wide"

 Robert is the expert we need on the BART Board because he understands how transit works, knows how to make it better, and puts riders first.
 He often says, “I work for you, not for BART.”
-Over the last three and a half years, Robert has put those words into action for the people of District 4 and for everyone who rides BART.
+Over the last seven, Robert has put those words into action for the people of District 4 and for everyone who rides BART.

 His record of accomplishments include:

 - Meeting the demands of a growing ridership